Recovery Coach, Mental Health & Survivor Advocate, Humanitarian Consultant,

-Does your organization have a comprehensive (and practiced) Duty of Care policy including support to staff post-critical incident?
+Does your organization have a comprehensive (and practiced) Duty of Care policy including support to staff post-critical incident or through grievances?

 Is your organization currently trying to support injured/affected staff, but reached a road block?

 Steve uses a combination of Duty of Care legal framework, as well as operational experience to guide organizations on their implementation of getting it right in their Duty of Care, including survivor advocate support to injured staff.

 Speaking & Training